mdarif/JavaScript-Boilerplate/README.md

     $ npm install grunt

-You should also install all the dependencies using
+You should also install all the dependencies

     $ npm install